Bobby Gould: Other roles in football (since 2004)

 Gould is a regular presenter and pundit on Talksport, and appears each Friday on the Andy Goldstein Sports Bar programme, where he is colloquially known as "The Gouldfather".

 Return to club football

 Gould was appointed as manager of Weymouth in the Conference National on 12 April 2009 for the final five games of the season.
 In his first game in charge Gould led Weymouth to a 1–1 draw with Forest Green Rovers which ended an 11-game losing streak, but he was unable to save them from relegation to the Conference South.

 Personal life

 Married to Marjorie since 1968, the couple have two sons Jonathan (born 1968) and Richard (born 1970).
 Richard is the current Chief Executive of the England & Wales Cricket Board, whilst Jonathan is a former Coventry City and Celtic goalkeeper.

-Matt Gould, Bobby's grandson, is a goalkeeper who has represented Spennymoor Town and Altrincham, while Louise Gould, Bobby's granddaughter, is a journalist working for Celtic.
+Matt Gould, Bobby's grandson, is a goalkeeper who has represented Spennymoor Town and Altrincham.